Akay74/Akay74/README.md

 # Hello 👋!
 I'm Akay 😄

 I am a software engineer specializing in blockchain and DeFi with full-stack development expertise.
 I build interactive, scalable applications and have strong smart contract development skills.
 I am currently at Techan and freelancing to drive blockchain adoption.
-I am passionate about innovation and knowledge-sharing in the space.
+I am passionate about innovation and knowledge sharing in this space.

 ## 🔧 Technical Toolkit
 - Backend systems design and implementation
 - Blockchain technology and smart contract development
 - Frontend development for creating engaging user interfaces
 - Effective communication of complex technical concepts

-## 🔭 Current Projects
-- Spotlx: A comprehensive laundry app offering pickup, tracking, and delivery services.
-It also provides users with a selection of local laundries to choose from for their laundry needs.
-- RedXspot

 ## 🌱 I'm currently learning
 - Advanced DeFi protocols